enonic/old-xp-doc/doc/first-module/page/controller.rst

 To be able to give a response to a request to this page, we will need to create a controller in the ``page/my-first-page`` folder.
-The controller is written in JavaScript and must be named ``controller.js``.
+The controller is written in JavaScript and must be named ``my-first-page.js`` in our case.
 A controller exports a set of methods, one for each HTTP method that should be handled.
 The handle method has a request object as parameter and returns the result.

 .. literalinclude:: code/controller-1.js
    :language: javascript

-Create a simple ``controller.js`` file to render an HTML-page when it receives a get request.
+Create a simple ``my-first-page.js`` file to render an HTML-page when it receives a get request.

 .. literalinclude:: code/controller-2.js